wso2/docs-is/en/docs/learn/authentication-session-persistence.md

 #### 3. Temporary Data

-In authentication flow, there are many temporary data objects that will keep for few seconds only.
+In authentication flow, there are many temporary data objects that are kept for few seconds only.
 We keep these in cache.
 But to make consistent the cluster environment without having the local cache, we store that also in the same database table that we stored the session data as in above.